 2. Along Arterials and Collectors.
 Developments should minimize or eliminate curb cuts along arterials and collectors.
-Single-family lots, attached or detached, shall not have access to a collector or arterial street, unless the collector is designed to the modified avenue section to include on-street parking on one side and a landscaped median divide.
-In this instance rear-loaded alley access is permitted on one side of the street section.
+Single-family lots, attached or detached, shall not have access to a collector or arterial street.
+Instead, rear-loaded alley access is permitted.
 Where possible, vehicular access drives should be shared with the adjacent properties and/or alleys should be utilized for access.
 All lots, parcels, or any other division of land adjacent to an arterial or collector may be allowed driveways or street connections in accordance with the following.